 (2) Facilitate openings and reopenings, including the Midday Auction, for each of the securities in which the DMM is registered as required under Exchange rules.
 This may include supplying liquidity as needed.
 (See Rule 123D for additional responsibilities of DMMs with respect to openings and Rule 13 with respect to Reserve Order interest procedures at the opening.)
 DMM and DMM unit algorithms will have access to aggregate order information in order to comply with this requirement.
 (See Supplementary Material .05 of this 104 with respect to odd-lot order information to the DMM unit algorithm.)
-When facilitating the opening on the first day of trading of a security that is listed under Footnote (E) to Section 102.01B of Listed Company Manual and that has not had recent sustained history of trading in a Private Placement Market prior to listing, the DMM will consult with a financial advisor to the issuer of such security in order to effect a fair and orderly opening of such security.
+When facilitating the opening of a security that is listed under Footnote (E) to Section 102.01B of Listed Company

+Manual and that has not had any recent trading in a Private Placement Market, the DMM will consult with a financial advisor to the issuer of such security in order to effect a fair and orderly opening of such security.